Athus

 Athus (Athem, Attem, Atu) is a part of Aubange city Wallonia and a district of the municipality of Aubange, located in the province of Luxembourg, Belgium.

 It is located in the far south of the country, just near the borders with France and Luxembourg.
 It is a French speaking city, though the traditional language is Luxembourgish.
 The poet and novelist Hubert Juin (1926–1987) was born in Athus.

 The city was famous during the 19th and 20th century because of its steelworks factory which closed in the 1970s.

 Geography

-The city is surrounded by two boundaries: the one with France and the other one with Luxembourg; city was built around the Messancy river and the river Chiers, both right tributaries to the Meuse.
+The town is surrounded by two boundaries: the one with France and the other one with Luxembourg.
+Athus lies at the confluence of the rivers Messancy and Chiers.
 Directly across the border with Luxembourg is the town of Rodange and the town of Pétange is 1.5 km to the east.
 On the French side, the main neighbouring city is Longwy in Meurthe-et-Moselle, over 5 km to the south west.

 Athus is situated at 200 kilometers from Brussels, 25 from Luxembourg City and 15 from Arlon.